jLang78/machine-learning/TOPICS/ML_from_scratch/README.md

 For consistency, I utilise a few simple datasets across multiple algorithms to see how different approaches handle the same data.
 * **Iris Dataset:** Used for Classification and Clustering.
 * **Salary/Experience Dataset:** Used for Simple Linear Regression.

+Please also note, that this is am iterative process, and more algorithms will be added as I come to terms with how they work 'under-the'hood'